2014 Odesa clashes: Aftermath

 About sixty people gathered on Kulikovo Field to commemorate the 2 May fire on 13 July.
 The demonstration was peaceful.
 Another demonstration on the field on the same day drew about 120 people.
 They chanted "Donbass, we are with you", in reference to the ongoing War in Donbas.
 Odesa city mayor Hennadiy Trukhanov told OSCE monitors on 23 July that the "underlying tensions" of the 2 May clashes remained in the city, and that he feared for the city's security.

 Odesa was struck by six bomb blasts in December 2014, one of which killed one person (the injuries sustained by the victim indicated that he had dealt with explosives).
 Internal Affairs Ministry advisor Zorian Shkiryak said on 25 December that Odesa and Kharkiv had become "cities which are being used to escalate tensions" in Ukraine.
 Shkiryak said that he suspected that these cities were singled out by the Russian state because of their "geographic position".

 Odesa's mayor Gennadiy Trukhanov was re-elected in 2020 despite accusations surfacing in the Panama Papers that he had laundered money for Ukrainian crime syndicates in London and the British Virgin Islands listing his address and nationality as Russian.
+He was arrested in 2023 during the Russian invasion of Ukraine by order of the High Anti-Corruption Court of Ukraine (HACC) on the charge of embezzlement.